 - Two references These should typically be academic references but in cases where this is not possible then a reference from a current employer may be accepted instead.
 References should be dated within the last 12 months, written on official letter headed paper and include the referees signature or official stamp.
 Unofficial references will not be accepted.
 If your referee prefers their reference to remain confidential, they can email the reference to email@example.com provided the email is from your referee’s professional email account and contains their full employee name and address.
 We will not accept references sent from personal email addresses or via a third-party.
 All references must be received by the application deadline.

 In addition to the above, the following are required by the IMCEERES Consortium.
 These should also be uploaded to your online application.

-- CV (European format).
+- CV we highly recommend that you use the Europass CV format.
 Please give exact dates for all activities.
 Please see the requirements of the ’12 month rule’.

 - Scholarship Application Form.
 Please refer to the section on Scholarships and Fees for eligibility criteria:

 An applicant who is completing the final year of his/her first degree or who has yet to provide the required evidence of proficiency in English will be considered for entry to the IMCEERES programme but will not receive an unconditional offer of a place on the programme until we have received his/her final degree and/or English language test results.
 In such cases you may be made a conditional offer on finishing your degree at the required grade and/or obtaining the required English language test results.
 This documentation must be submitted before you can enrol on the IMCEERES programme.